 One point which can cause particular difficulty in a claim of this nature is what form of document will satisfy the requirement for a delivery of the subject matter of the gift.
 Examples of documents which have been held to satisfy this test are: bank notes, a deposit passbook, bonds and certificates for building society shares.
 However examples of documents which have been held not to satisfy the test (and accordingly not to operate as a deathbed gift) are: certificates for railway stock and private savings bank books.

 If a deathbed gift is successfully made it is treated as a lifetime gift which gives the donee absolute title if the donor dies.
 As the donee’s title becomes absolute upon the death of the donor, the property does not vest in the donor’s estate.
 However, such gifts can be taken into account as part of the estate if an application is made for financial provision under the Inheritance (Provision for Family and Dependents) Act 1975.

-If you believe that you may be the recipient of a deathbed gift, or have any other enquiry in relation to a disputed estate, please do not hesitate to contact our Anna Sutcliffe for a no obligation free chat concerning your matter.
+If you believe that you may be the recipient of a deathbed gift, or have any other enquiry in relation to a disputed estate, please do not hesitate to contact our team for a free no obligation chat concerning your situation.